PLPAcademy/day-3-assignment-crispusomollo/README.md

 B) Update your PATH

+Question 4:
-4. What command is used to run a newly created Flutter app?
+What command is used to run a newly created Flutter app?

-A) flutter start
-B) flutter build
+Answer
 C) flutter run
-D) flutter init

 #Python Installation